salesforce/apollo/delphinius/README.md

 Delphinius presents a simple model for Access Control Lists.
 An ACL is an asserted Tuple of {Subject, Object}.
 Each of the tuple elements forms a separate domain class and is further qualified with a Namespace.
 For example an Object is a tuple of {Namespace, Name, Relation}.
-Subject is likewise a tuple of {Namespace, Name, Relation}.
+The Subject is likewise a tuple of {Namespace, Name, Relation}.
 Relation is simply {Namespace, Name}.

 Each domain class is further arranged in a directed graphs of mappings through parent/child relationships.
 These